-STUDENT LEARNING OUTCOMES: Upon completing the Care and Development of Young Children program, graduates will be able to:
+STUDENT LEARNING OUTCOMES: Students who successfully complete the CDYC program will be able to:

-- 1. Promote child development and learning; - 2.
-Build family and community relationships; - 3.
-Observe, document, and assess to support young children and families; - 4.
-Use developmentally effective approaches; - 5.
-Use content knowledge to build meaningful curriculum; and - 6.
-Demonstrate knowledge and use of ethical guidelines and other professional standards related to early childhood practice.
+- 1. Promote child development and learning. - 2.
+Build family and community relationship. - 3.
+Observe, document, and assess to support young children and families. - 4.
+Use developmentally appropriate effective approaches. - 5.
+Apply content knowledge to build meaningful curriculum. - 6.
+Display professionalism in the field of early childhood.